 The train station at Malpensa Airport is located in Terminal 1 of the airport.
-Tickets can be purchased either at the kiosk during regular open hours or from automated machines.
-Be sure to validate your ticket before you walk down onto the platform, as there are no validation machines on the platform itself or on the trains.
+Tickets can be purchased either at the kiosk during regular hours, or from automated machines.
+Be sure to validate your ticket before you walk down onto the platform, as there are no validation machines on the platform or on the trains.

 Milan's main station, Centrale, is also a local transportation hub with buses and trams stopping outside and a Metro (subway) stop in a lower level of the station itself.
 Porta Garibaldi station is a smaller station, though it also has a Metro stop and several bus lines stopping nearby.